-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Africa has sufficient stocks of RDTs and ACTs and has been adhering to Covid-19 sensitive guidelines when implementing malaria interventions.
-Pyrethroids have been delivered for the IRS and the planned larviciding campaigns that have started in September 2021.
-All the three provinces (KwaZulu-Natal, Limpopo and Mpumalanga) have enough DDT to cover the whole spraying season with everything on track Vector Control Ensure the IRS commodities are procured in time for the 2021 IRS campaigns Q3 2021 Pyrethroids have been delivered for the IRS and the planned larviciding campaigns that have started in September 2021.
-All the three provinces (KwaZulu-Natal, Limpopo and Mpumalanga) have enough DDT to cover the whole spraying season with everything on track
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 South Africa has sufficient stocks of RDTs and ACTs and has been adhering to COVID-19 sensitive guidelines when implementing malaria interventions.
+All the three provinces (KwaZulu, Limpopo and Mpumalanga) have enough DDT and pyrethroids to cover the whole spraying season which started in September 2021 and was completed at the end of December with mopup spraying planned for January/February 2022.
+Concurrently with the IRS campaign, larviciding has been carried out